mik-jozef/chalk/notes/spec-notes.md

   to use interfaces of comptime-created types?
+I do not like the idea of type correctness depending on results of general computation, possibly with the restriction that it provably terminates. warning if a module imports itself? unary versions of associative, and associative and symmetric operators?
+  `(++)([ [ 0, 1, 2], [ 3, 4 ] ]) == [ 0, 1, 2, 3, 4 ]`
+  `(+)({ 0, 1, 2, 3 }) == 6`
+should there be a way to compare pointers for equality (`====`, four equals)? there should definitely be an optimization that detects axiom `a == b -> a ==== b` and replaces the equals call with pointer comparison graphics effects like windows callendar in the taskbar - how to create/describe them? components affect multiple layers of color, those layers have separate filters version control - also track directories version control: if someone renames a variable in one branch, and someone uses that variable with its original name in another branch, merge should rename that new mention too.
-I do not like the idea of type correctness depending on results of general computation, possibly with the restriction that it provably terminates. destructuring anonymous object that has extraneous members should be a warning a subset of chalk with its own file extension that could be used instead of json?
+  Moving files and folders should work, too. should anonymous classes be allowed to have private members? destructuring anonymous object that has extraneous members should be a warning a subset of chalk with its own file extension that could be used instead of json?
 Only those parts that do not cause computation/only pure computation